mathisbot/opengl-fps/README.md

 #### Try the game
 If you just want to try out the game, simply download the `release.zip` file.

-Please note that the game files given in this zip file are only compatible with 64-bit Windows systems.
+Please note that the game files given in this zip file are only compatible with 64-bit Windows systems (probably only for AMD CPUs).
 Pre-compiled versions of the game may be available in the future for Linux, macOS and Windows 32-bit, but nothing is guaranteed.

-In addition, some binary files (.dll) may not be included in the zip file.
-This is due to copyrights on the libraries I use.
+In addition, some binary files (.dll) may not be included in the zip file due to copyrights.
 Here's a list of binaries to add :
-- Assimp
+- None

 For the moment, no interface or menu has been implemented, so that there's no way to change  key bindings from within the game.